Mte90/Contribute-to-opensource-the-right-way/manuscript/conclusion.md

 ## What is the future of the open source world in the next years?

 Open source was a scary topic years ago, they used to see you as an amateur.
-This is fake news today, it is also that but not always.
-Only because it is free doesn’t imply that it’s an amateur thing but it can be a good alternative.
+This is fake news today, it is not always true.
+Only because it is free, it doesn’t imply that it’s an amateur thing but it can be a good alternative.
-Do you know Volvo invented the seat belts but the patent was set up as free to use for all to improve the security for everyone?
+Do you know Volvo invented the seatbelts but the patent was set up as free to be used for all to improve the security for everyone?
 I think we need people to discover how the open world changed everything already.
 For example, we could grant them the opportunities to participate during a time slot in their working hours.

-From the routers in every house to connect to the internet, that are cheap because of open source technologies allowing internet to spread everywhere and so on.
+From the routers in every house to connect to the internet, that are cheap because open source technologies allowed internet to spread everywhere and so on.
 We as people need to let the rest of the world be more conscious for what there is around, as we are doing with climate change.
 Take as example the power of the **Open Data**, that in some countries are unknown or discouraged from the public governments (I am pointing my finger to you Italy) and how much they can change the approach to the big archives that every country has.

 The future is “We need more conscious people in all the topics”, with internet we have the knowledge within a tap’s reach (not only a click with the mouse) but we are not using it the right way.
-We need to consider the idea that they don’t know something and need to understand what they miss, in this case why their using something and if there is something better for different reasons.
+We need to consider the idea that they don’t know something and need to understand what they miss, in this case why they are using something and if there is something better for different reasons.

 {width=80%}
 ![Individuals who never used computer (2017)](images/extra/no-used-computer.jpg)

-Basically we need to move on those points (explained in the next sub chapters):
+Basically we need to move on those points (explained in the next subchapters):

 * From “Let’s migrate to Open Source because is free” to “Let’s migrate to Open Source because it offers more features”
 * Evolve the concept of the license
 * Be more user-friendly
 * Get better promotion
-* Open source doesn't mean release the code
+* Open source doesn't mean to release the code

 ### Use Open Source software because is better not because is free

 Just this title has some issues because Open Source != free, take as example WordPress ecosystem or other CMSs where additional software is sold but the code is public (and not obfuscated/minified).
 A software can be open source but this doesn’t mean that it’s free, it needs to follow the 4 freedoms that don’t mention the money factor.

 We as community and users need to move on the open to this new level, it isn’t anymore a matter of money as before.
 Taking as example LibreOffice having to compete with Office 365 that is a cloud service sold to public governments and is cheaper than Office suite to install in the computers.
 So IT departments prefer Office 365 because they don’t need to take care of supporting it, installing it and so on (welcome to the cloud baby) but this opens the door to other questions.
 Where are the files hosted?
 In what country?
-There are secret/privacy information on them?
+Are theme secret/privacy information on them?
 If I cancel the subscription what it’s going to happen?
 Open source lets you run software in cloud, but we need to change the approach on promoting it because the old slogans don’t work anymore.

-This was the way people abandoned Internet Explorer, not because Firefox (the biggest competitor at the time) was free but because it was better, as Media player against VLC, WinZip against WinRAR (everyone used it without buying it), WinRAR against 7zip etc. too.
+This was the way people abandoned Internet Explorer, not because Firefox (the biggest competitor at the time) was free, but because it was better, as Media player against VLC, WinZip against WinRAR (everyone used it without buying it), WinRAR against 7zip etc. too.
 Now people don’t think to these tools anymore if they have better ones (biggest example Firefox Vs Chrome or Chrome Vs Chromium).

 This is also part of the fact that big companies and a lot of projects in the world use open source components without giving anything back, no money or other types of contribution.
 The biggest disadvantage of open source basically, but that it’s not the right way to work in the open source world properly.
 Those days there was a lot of discussions about funding an open source project or the maintainer itself, it’s not very easy but is something that the users should ask every time they use something for free.

-The [Open Source Contributor Index](https://opensourceindex.io/) it is a practical way to see the biggest company contributors to the ecosystem and are leaded by Google, Microsoft and Red Hat.
+The [Open Source Contributor Index](https://opensourceindex.io/) it is a practical way to see the biggest company contributors to the ecosystem, that are leaded by Google, Microsoft and Red Hat.

 ### Evolve the concept of the license

 It is cool to get the source code but is quite useless if it is not possible to run it.
-It is like when I got a Blu-ray DVD as birthday gift but I had only a DVD player that wasn’t supporting it.
+It is like when I got a Blu-ray DVD as birthday gift, but I had only a DVD player that wasn’t supporting it.
 Today with the cloud we need to understand that the code access is enough to be open.
 [Frank Karlitschek](https://karlitschek.de/2019/08/open-source-if-more-than-licenses/) (the creator of Owncloud and Nextcloud) explained very well the issue.
 The 4 freedoms were created when the computer in the home was the unique way to access a software, now with cloud and mobiles there are different kinds of resources.
 Access to the code was enough to get Digital freedom, but now it isn’t anymore.
 Our data are not anymore our files but also our interests, our photos and so on.

-Also, the [Open Source Initiative is evolving](https://opensource.org/sites/default/files/public/2021-OSI-AnnualReport-final.pdf), and now the membership is not only paid, in this way they tripled their members (500/2000) and improved their workflow on evaluating licenses.
-To reach more people and improve the awareness it is important to go out on our bubble.
+Also, the [Open Source Initiative is evolving](https://opensource.org/sites/default/files/public/2021-OSI-AnnualReport-final.pdf), and now the membership is not only paid, in this way they quadrupled their members (500/2000) and improved their workflow on evaluating licenses.
+To reach more people and improve the awareness, it is important to go out on our bubble.

 Open source is for me when: